The Complete Parents’ Guide to ‘The Manosphere’ and Online Radicalization

 • As parents, we might ask: “Why would my kid believe this?”

-The reality is that the manosphere doesn’t begin with extreme ideas; it often starts with a search for belonging and identity, something all boys experience as they grow.
+The reality is that the manosphere doesn’t begin with extreme ideas; it often starts with a search for belonging, identity, and success something all boys experience as they grow.

 Starts with something relatable → loneliness, rejection, confusion